-- Marketing Activities: Includes tasks like writing newspaper articles, school visits, exhibitions, and presentations. - Research Activities: Involves preparing research proposals, writing journal articles (categorized by journal quality), and preparing conference articles. - Other Activities: Includes preparation of new study guides, updating existing study guides, preparing accreditation documents, and participation in accreditation processes. - Hours Input: Each activity has a predefined number of hours associated with it (e.g., per course for conventional teaching is 78 hours). - Multipliers: For some activities, a multiplier is provided to account for the number of occurrences or students involved (e.g., the number of students for a conventional course). - Calculation: The calculator multiplies the hours by the respective multipliers for each activity to determine the total workload hours for that specific task. - Total Hours: The total workload hours are summed across all activities to provide an overall workload total for the staff member. - Update and Calculate: Users can update the inputs and recalculate the totals to ensure accurate workload assessment.
+- Administrative Duties: Activities such as programme coordination, head of department responsibilities, and participation in departmental/school committees. - Marketing Activities: Includes tasks like writing newspaper articles, school visits, exhibitions, and presentations. - Research Activities: Involves preparing research proposals, writing journal articles (categorized by journal quality), and preparing conference articles. - Other Activities: Includes preparation of new study guides, updating existing study guides, preparing accreditation documents, and participation in accreditation processes. - Hours Input: Each activity has a predefined number of hours associated with it (e.g., per course for conventional teaching is 78 hours). - Multipliers: For some activities, a multiplier is provided to account for the number of occurrences or students involved (e.g., the number of students for a conventional course). - Calculation: The calculator multiplies the hours by the respective multipliers for each activity to determine the total workload hours for that specific task. - Total Hours: The total workload hours are summed across all activities to provide an overall workload total for the staff member.